Password quality settings

 In general, passwords can take on the following form without any specific complexity requirements or restrictions applied:

-• Can be up to 64 characters in length
+• Can be up to 64 characters in length.

-• Can contain any of these ASCII characters: # $ % & ! ' ( )- . @ ^ _' { } ~
+• Can contain special characters (for example, # $ % & ! ' ( )- . @ ^ _' { } ~ ?).

 Breached password detection